thoughtram/blog/_posts/2016-11-28-testing-services-with-http-in-angular-2.md

 ---
 layout: post
-title: Testing Services with Http in Angular 2
+title: Testing Services with Http in Angular
 imageUrl: /images/banner/testing-services-with-http-in-angular-2.jpg
 date: 2016-11-28T00:00:00.000Z
+update_date: 2016-12-18T00:00:00.000Z
 summary: >-
-  Want to learn how to test services in Angular 2 that have an Http dependency?
+  Want to learn how to test services in Angular that have an Http dependency?
   Read more here!
 categories:
   - angular